 - Wash your vehicle regularly.
-Always wash your vehicle in the shade using a mild car wash soap and rinse the panels completely with clear water. - If insects, tar, or other similar deposits have accumulated on your vehicle, wash it as soon as possible. - Use Mopar® Auto Polish to remove road film and stains and to polish your vehicle.
-Take care never to scratch the paint. - Avoid using abrasive compounds and power buffing that may diminish the gloss or thin out the paint finish.
+Always wash your vehicle in the shade using Mopar® Car Wash or a mild car wash soap, and rinse the panels completely with clear water. - If insects, tar, or other similar deposits have accumulated on your vehicle, use Mopar® Super Kleen Bug and Tar Remover to remove. - Use Mopar® Cleaner Wax to remove road film, stains, and to protect your paint finish.
+Take care never to scratch the paint.

+• Avoid using abrasive compounds and power buffing that may diminish the gloss or thin out the paint finish.